KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 3. Choose the appropriate "Classification", "Product", and "Component" for which the bug was found.
 Bugs for the Yocto Project fall into one of several classifications, which in turn break down into several products and components.
 For example, for a bug against the meta-intel layer, you would choose "Build System, Metadata & Runtime", "BSPs", and "bsps-meta-intel", respectively.

-4. Choose the "Version" of the Yocto Project for which you found the bug (e.g. 2.7).
+4. Choose the "Version" of the Yocto Project for which you found the bug (例如 2.7).

 5. Determine and select the "Severity" of the bug.
 The severity indicates how the bug impacted your work.